rsyncOSX/RsyncUIdocs/content/post/UserConfiguration.md

 +++
 There are a few parameters to choose in user configuration.
 Parameters are saved to permanent store.
 The settings is dividede into four parts.

+When the user has changed values it is marked with a change on the `Save` button.

 ## Settings

 This view includes the most normal settings to tweak.